syedhussain1/Hello-world/README.md

 Hi Everyone!
 First of all thanks to Linus sir for his great work
 Im biggest fan of him

-And I love to code
-That's it!
+I just started learning Git, Hope it will help me to create, what im looking for :-)